anvar/anvar.github.com/_posts/2013-09-14-parallel-patterns-2.md

 {% endhighlight %}

 As the stencil is applied one dimension at the time the element in the middle will be applied twice and needs to be removed from the sum, which is then written to the threads' corresponding output location.
+No synchronization is needed as the writes are uncontended.